 The human cortex handles higher abilities like language that set us apart from other species.
 While the cerebellum packs 80% of the brain’s neurons into 10% of its mass, the cortex needs 80% of the brain’s mass to support 20% of its neurons, because they are larger and have more support cells.
 It is a folded sheet, 2-5mm thick, with six layers, while the midbrain hippocampus only has three layers.
 It was the last part of the brain to evolve and is the last to mature in children.
 If other centers ran the feedback loop before it, how can it take control?
 The answer, it seems, is with difficulty.

 Piaget concluded that the human intellect develops in four distinct stages:

 1. Sensorimotor (0 to 2): Babies and toddlers think in sensorimotor terms.

 2. Preoperational (2 to 7): Children begin to think symbolically and learn language.

-3. Concrete operations (7 to 11): Children learn to think logically about concrete events.
+3. Concrete operations (7 to 11): Children think logically about concrete events.

 4. Formal operations (12+): Abstract thought emerges.

-In the sensorimotor stage (0 to 2), the moving center controls activities like reaching while the midbrain is still growing, so it also tries to speak.
-Language starts as babbling – babies forming sounds to match the speech that they hear in the first year.
-Babble can sound just like speech, although no words are known, as the moving center tries to talk as it learns to walk – by just doing it.
+In the sensorimotor stage (0 to 2), the moving center controls activities like reaching so it also tries to speak.
+Hence, language begins as babbling, as babies form sounds to match the speech that they hear in the first year.
+Babble can sound just like speech, although no words are known yet.
+The moving center tries to talk as it learns to walk – by just doing it.
 Before an infant says its first word, at about one year, it knows all the phonemes needed for speech, including intonations.
-Since the midbrain isn’t mature enough to lay down memories until two or later, before that we have childhood amnesia, a period we can’t remember because the midbrain isn’t laying down long-term memories.
+The midbrain isn’t mature enough to lay down memories until two or later, so before that we have childhood amnesia, a period we can’t remember because the midbrain couldn’t lay down long-term memories.
 The same occurs in animals for the same reason (Feigley & Spear, 1970).